davidusb-geek/emhass-add-on/Test.md

 ## Test EMHASS-Add-On build

-We can check to see if EMHASS-Add-On will successfully build as an docker image using the Home Assistant builder used for publishing the addon.
+You can test the EMHASS-Add-On docker image build using the Home Assistant builder.

 **emhass-add-on local repo**